123Notary

 Georgia is unusual in that you can apply online to become a commissioned notary public.
 Also, Georgia is an "attorney state" which means that there are restrictions for non-attorneys regarding doing loan signings.

-A non-attorney notary may do loan signings for loan documents for properties that are not in Georgia - a very unusual exception to their rules.
-Additionally, if you work or contract for an attorney, you can ask that attorney if you can sign loans under their "umbrella" so to speak which might make it acceptable.
+A non-attorney notary may do loan signings for loan documents for properties that are not in Georgia which is a very unusual exception to their rules.
+Additionally, if you work or contract for an attorney, you can ask that attorney if you can sign loans under their "umbrella" which might make it acceptable.

-Although the notaries listed with us in Georgia may not do loan signings, many of them get plenty of work doing other types of mobile notary work.
-There are powers of attorney to be notarized, affidavits, medical documents, immigration documents.
+Although the non-attorney notaries listed with us in Georgia may not do loan signings, many of them get plenty of work doing other types of mobile notary work.
+There are powers of attorney to be notarized, affidavits, medical documents, and immigration documents.
+There are general documents which need an Acknowledged signature, or Jurat.
 There is plenty of work for non-attorney notaries in Georgia!
 Another interesting fact is that you can query a notary on the Georgia Superior Court Clerk's cooperative authority website.
-Lookup by zip, city, county, anme, appointment date range, expiration date, or even email.
+Lookup by zip, city, county, name, appointment date range, expiration date, or even email.

 Dual State Notary Commission Information